ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

 #### Path to contribute at rOpenSci

-* Write a blog post
-* Review a package
-* Speak at a community call
-* Maintain a package
-* Become a champion
-* Host a coworking session
+rOpenSci have a [contribution guide](https://contributing.ropensci.org) and a [tip sheet](/blog/2022/09/13/contributing-ropensci/) that summarize different paths to contribute and participate in the community.
+We give some examples in the image below.

+{{< figure src = "contributions.png" alt = "Cartoons people doing differents contribution to rOpenSci: Write a blog post, Review a package, Speak at a community call, Maintain a package, Become a champion, Host a coworking session">}}